wurl2013/STA141Btest/_posts/2017-03-22-Dangerous-Noisy-SF.md

 These two interesting questions come from STA141B assignment.
 This assignment was done using Python sqlite3, basemap, matplotlib and pandas.
 You may learn other questions in this assignment from this [link](https://wurl2013.github.io/STA141Btest/attachment/assignment6.html).

-#  Which part of San Francisco is Most Dangerous (and what time)?
+#  Question 1: Which part of San Francisco is Most Dangerous (and what time)?

 ## Data Description and Processing
 The dataset *crime* was collected from [SF openData](https://data.sfgov.org/).
 It contains crime case dating back to August 2015.
 It recorded case number, category, description, time, district, resolution, address, longitude and latitude.